iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

 Working with multiple data dictionary versions
 ==============================================

-Contrary to most high level interface for IMAS, imas-python code is not tied to a specific version of the Data Dictionary.
-In this lesson we will explore how imas-python handles different DD versions (including development builds of the DD), and how we can convert IDSs between different versions of the Data Dictionary.
+Contrary to most high level interface for IMAS, IMAS-Python code is not tied to a specific version of the Data Dictionary.
+In this lesson we will explore how IMAS-Python handles different DD versions (including development builds of the DD), and how we can convert IDSs between different versions of the Data Dictionary.

 .. note::
-    Most of the time you won't need to worry about DD versions and the default imas-python behaviour should be fine.
+    Most of the time you won't need to worry about DD versions and the default IMAS-Python behaviour should be fine.